python/cpython/Doc/library/fcntl.rst

    :manpage:`flock(2)` for details.
 (On some systems, this function is emulated using :c:func:`fcntl`.)

-   If the :c:func:`flock` fails, an :exc:`OSError` exception is raised.
+   If the :c:func:`flock` call fails, an :exc:`OSError` exception is raised.

    .. audit-event:: fcntl.flock fd,operation fcntl.flock